KDE/digikam-doc/export_tools/google_export.rst

 By default, the tools proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

 With the **Album** options, you can select the online folder to store files to upload.
-You can **Create** new one an **Reload** the list on the combo-box if online contents have been changed in Google web interface.
+You can **Create** new one and **Reload** the list on the combo-box if online contents have been changed in Google web interface.

 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Google.
 The values will be read from the **Maximum Dimension** combo-box, which can be used to adjust the maximum height.
 The width calculation will be done so as to have the aspect ratio conserved.